ncm2/ncm2/README.md

 > You need to use a mapping with CTRL-R = |i_CTRL-R|.
 It does not work after
 > CTRL-O or with an expression mapping.

-However the main design goal of NCM is based on this illegal function call.
+I work on remote VM quite often.
+I try to avoid the `CTRL-R =` mapping, because this trigger's text inserted on neovim's command line and it's potentially slow down the ui.
+Luckily It seems it's working by calling this function directly.
 This is why I claimed **it's experimental**.
 I'm hoping one day I can confirm that the calling context is legal.

 Deoplete and YCM are mature, legit, they have tons of features I'm not offering currently, which should be considered a main difference too.

+## FAQ

+### Vim 8 support?

+Sorry, no plan for that. [#1](https://github.com/roxma/nvim-complete-manager/issues/1)